himanshu31shr/labelMerger/memory-bank/reflection/reflection-pdf-category-sorting-storage.md

    - Create tutorial content for the sorting features
    - Develop help documentation for storage management
    - Provide best practices for category organization
+   - Add guidance for efficient batch file processing

 2. **Monitoring**
    - Implement analytics to track feature usage
    - Monitor storage usage patterns
    - Collect feedback on sorting preferences
+   - Track multiple file upload performance metrics

 3. **Future Enhancements**
    - Consider adding advanced search capabilities for stored files
    - Explore options for longer retention periods with premium features
    - Investigate integration with external storage providers
    - Develop more advanced category management tools
+   - Add support for additional file formats beyond PDF

 ---

-*This reflection document captures the key insights and learnings from the implementation of the PDF Category Sorting & Firebase Storage feature.
+*This reflection document captures the key insights and learnings from the implementation of the PDF Category Sorting & Firebase Storage feature with multiple file upload support.
 The feature has been successfully completed and is ready for archiving.*